CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Task Manager folder.
+       the file that contains the data of your previous Funtasktic folder.

 ## 4. Command Summary